Dear Nuttall

 Our most endearing terms for each other were borne by the time Debbie, as Joel's new Production Manager, brought galleys to be corrected into the Typography Den and found us deep in fun conversation.

-Deb was never one to be reckoned with.
+Deb was never one to be toyed with.
 Given her temperament as a no-nonsense individual with a flair for orneriness, she stopped short as she interrupted our reparté.

 Joel and I looked at each other with matched surprise.
-Then, we laughed as Debbie did, she perhaps in relief at being so abrupt and not being immediately fired.
+Then, we burst into laughter as Debbie did, she perhaps in relief at being so abrupt and not being immediately fired.
 Until then, we both thought Joel was too straightlaced to even consider such a jest.
-Joel and I were instantaneously bonded to this straight-talking, bold and extremely cofidently-competent Production Manager.
+Joel and I were instantaneously bonded to this straight-talking, bold and extremely confident dynamo.

 From there on, we came to call each other "Fucker".
 It became an instant term of endearment which lasts to this day.
 Some of my son Zakary's first words were calling his dad "fooker" to my dismay and Deb/Joel's great hilarity.